 If your operation is a start-up, you should begin with moving culturally sensitive, well-versed expats into the new organization.
 They bring with them corporate knowledge and the network to get things done quickly.
 However, you need to immediately plan to onboard local talent as quickly as possible.

 If your operation is sustainable business, then hiring local talent should be the goal, only using expats when necessary and for the short term.

 Q5: What advice can you give a growing company about hiring locals for positions in foreign subsidiaries?

-If you can find local talent who can understand your organization?s goals ? it is best to hire locally.
-However, you must bring that person into your central operating hub so the local hire has the advantage of learning about your organization first had and understanding your operating culture.
+If you can find local talent who can understand your organization’s goals, it is best to hire locally.
+However, you must bring that person into your central operating hub so the local hire has the advantage of learning about your organization first hand and understanding your operating culture.
 I have seen examples of when the local person is hired in and then left to figure things out.
 That normally does not end well.

 If you cannot immediately find local talent, then you must send a non-local employee to start the process but immediately construct a plan to find and develop local talent.
 Be sure that whoever the non-local employee is, they have the ability to work in a local and global environment.